AutoSail-MDH/autosail/Documentation/Manual/SOF.09-Manual-Global-LAN.md

 The following manual will describe how to setup communication between boat and land through 4G cellular network, see [fig 1](#Global-LAN/network-autosail.png).

+Follow attached guide to create an account and set up a Zerotier Network and adding clients and server, see "ZeroTier configuration - Teltonika Networks Wiki.html".

 ![Autosail Network using Zerotier](SOF.09/network-autosail.png)

 ## Initial setup if no setup exists